Disability Living Allowance 2 year Past Presence Test for children (plus Carer's Allowance for their parents)

 EK v SSWP CDLA/2019/2018 and TS v SSWP CDLA/2208/2018

 Current status: Upper Tribunal decision, dated 12 October 2020 and sent to the parties on 17 November 2020, finding in favour of the appellants on human rights grounds.
 Read the judgment.
+The SSWP has confirmed that she is not appealing the decision of the UT and has issued guidance for the 6 month PPT to be applied from the date of UT judgment although the regulations themselves have not formally been amended.

 These cases challenge the legality of the revised past presence test (PPT), which requires a child to have been in the UK for 104 of the past 156 weeks before being eligible to claim disability living allowance (DLA) (referred to as the ‘2 year PPT’).